Inside Scoop: It’s easy to eat more vegetables with these delicious plant-based meals.

 Thinly slice the pears without the core, spread one side with peanut butter and top with rock salt.
 Add toppings if you desire such as almonds, walnuts, hemp hearts or coconut flakes then serve!
 You could also be creative by adding other toppings like flaxseed, cinnamon, and dates.

 Rebecca Smith started calisthenics at age 26 as a means to lose weight and tone her body.
-After completing her first successful muscle up, the amazing feeling inspired her to train further and become a full-time calisthenics instructor.
+After completing her first successful muscle up, the amazing feeling inspired her to train further and become a calisthenics instructor.
 Rebecca also holds a Management Degree and a Diploma in Nutrition.
+She is also an editor at Countingsheep.net, and loves writing articles related to leading a healthy lifestyle.